Mel-ReadB4int/Mel-ReadB4int/README.md

 ### Hi!! quick lil intro kinda ⬇︎

 -  this is mainly for PT lol
-- you may call me crumb or mel !
+- you may call me crumb,mel, or ko
 - **He/they** + neos (pls dont use she/her on me ty) // ~~Transmasc~~
 - i have TD so pls respect my boundaries ^^
 - green name/friend = you can ignore my td/srs